svelez1129/svelez1129/README.md

 economics because of my interest in financial markets and understanding how the world works from an economic point of view.

 ## 📄 Resume Website
-Check out my detailed resume website here: [Sergio's Website](https://svelez1129.github.io/sergio-resume/)
+Check out my detailed resume website here: [Sergio's Resume Website](https://svelez1129.github.io/sergio-resume/)

 ## 🛠️ Technical Arsenal